 This is the conceptual design of SINAP in the year 2004; with a series of transactional nodes which at that time constituted: SINIMUN for municipalities, INTUR for the tourism sector, SINIA Environment, SNGR for risk management, CIEF for forestry and INFOAGRO for the agricultural sector.

-The logo on the right is the one that corresponded to me to redesign in 2012, taking care of the identity of the existing one.
-In summary, SINAP is a platform that integrates at least four main sub-systems:
+The logo on the right is the one that I had to redesign in 2012, taking care of the identity of the existing one.
+In a summarized sense, SINAP is a platform that integrates at least four main sub-systems:

 The SURE Unified System of Records.

-This system includes, among other registries, the real property and the cadastral registry as a single reality.
-It means that the cadastral parcels constitute a complete sweep of the territory, both of private properties that are linked to the farms registered under real folio technique, as well as the public use goods such as streets and rivers linked to administrative folio.
-Additionally, the plots reflect as affectations the interest suffered by the cartography that has a link to public law, as well as the flood zones, protected areas, historic centers, etc.
+This system includes, among other records, real property and the cadastral registry as the same reality.
+It means that the cadastral parcels constitute a complete sweep of the territory, both of private real estate that are linked to the properties registered under the real folio technique, as well as the goods of public use such as streets and rivers linked to the administrative folio.
+Additionally, the parcels reflect as affectations the intersect suffered by the cartography that is linked to public law, as well as flood zones, protected areas, historic centers, etc.

 SURE does not only include real estate; Is an agnostic to gradually integrate the different goods of the nation; Currently includes commercial property, powers, intellectual and vehicular.

 The National Territorial Information System (SINIT)